RyanSquared/gitops/argocd/README.md

 # Bootstrapping

-To instantiate a clean repository with a quickly-configured ArgoCD, run the script `setup.sh`.
+To instantiate a clean repository with a quickly-configured ArgoCD, run the script `argocd/scripts/generate-secrets-config.sh`.
 This will create an SSH and GPG key for ArgoCD to connect to the remote repository.
 This will also create a .sops.yaml configuration to allow for editing secrets, and create various secrets and configurations based on user input.
+The script requires several flags to be set to generate all of the required items; you can read the source to figure out which ones are needed.
+There are also some values in values.patch.yaml that need to be changed.

 Assuming ArgoCD is now configured, it can be deployed to the Kubernetes cluster.
 Take note of the underscores in `--enable_alpha_plugins`.